TheOdinProject/curriculum/rails_programming/turbo/stimulus_js.md

 ```

 So here we declare a count value that we then interact with it, the `countValueChanges` function will automatically be
 called whenever the value changes.
-As we said Stimulus is html first.
-So the html actually shows the value on the
+As we said Stimulus is HTML first.
+So the HTML actually shows the value on the
 element where the controller lives:

 ```html
 <div data-controller="counter" data-counter-count-value="0"></div>
 ```

-So the above html will always reflect the value of `this.countValue`.
+So the above HTML will always reflect the value of `this.countValue`.
 If you change the value through an action in the
-controller, the html value will be updated.
-But also if you change the value in the html, the `countValueChange`
+controller, the HTML value will be updated.
+But also if you change the value in the HTML, the `countValueChange`
 callback is called.

 This may be a bit abstract for now, but opens up really interesting possibilities for many use cases.